perebaj/jjhandbook/work/birdie.md

 > 😍 The Golang cmd adapter is designed to simplify the debugging of the Extractor service.
 The Extractor service is responsible for extracting information from a set of feedback, such as the type, sentiment, and intention for each segment of text.
 >
 >     🫣 The adapter is intended to read a CSV file and generate a summary of the service's performance.

+---

+>🐛 [Bug] Node without the necessary scopes, making it impossible to perform certain operations such as pulling an image.
+>
+>The solution is to recreate all nodes, and for that, we will use a blue/green deployment approach.
+We will copy and paste the current node pool with the same configurations, then cordon off the old node pool.
+Afterwards, we will drain all old nodes.
+To minimize downtime and prevent issues, it is important that all deployments have the PodDisruptionBudget available.